DevvyDont/SMP-Enhancements/README.md

 Adding new maps is currently hard-coded and requires source code access to add new maps.

+## SMPRPG
+Deprecated version of SMPRPG.
+It is now split into its [own repo.](https://github.com/DevvyDont/SMPRPG)

 ## Stimmys
 Adds an item to the game that is specifically used as a currency for a GUI shop using `/stimmy`.
 The shop lets players purchase items useful for an SMP server.